pycom/pycom-documentation/chapter/pytrackpysense/apireference/sleep.md

 <function>pytrack.go_to_sleep([gps=True])</function>

-Puts the board in sleep mode, for the duration set previously with **pytrack.setup_sleep(timout_sec)**.
+Puts the board in sleep mode, for the duration, which has to be set previously with **pytrack.setup_sleep(timout_sec)**.
 The optional boolean parameter sets the GPS state during sleep.

-Code after this function is not executed, as wakeup will restart micropython.
+Micropython code, which is after this function, is not executed, as wakeup will restart micropython.

 <function>pytrack.setup_int_wake_up(rising, falling])</function>

 Enables as wakeup source, the accelerometer INT pin (PIC - RA5).
-The boolean parameters will indicate rising (activity detection) and/or falling (inactivity detection) edge is configured.
+The boolean parameters will indicate rising edge (activity detection) and/or falling edge (inactivity detection) is configured.

 **The accelerometer (class LIS2HH12)** has to be also configured for a certain acceleration threshold and duration.
 Code snippet:
 ```